Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"

 And so many others

-It should be noted that, stupidly, in 2016, the U.S. State Department lent financial support to Hernández, imagining him to be one of the good guys.
+It should be noted that, stupidly, in 2016, under Barack Obama’s watch, the U.S. State Department lent financial support to Hernández, imagining him to be one of the good guys.
 They provided nearly $50 million in aid that was intended to bolster Honduras’s anti-narcotics efforts.
-All the while, Hernández had been colluding with the same folks the United States was attempting to bring down — lovable guys like Joaquín “El Chapo” Guzmán, who had passed a cool million to Hernández under the table.
+All the while, Hernández was colluding with the same folks the United States was attempting to bring down — lovable guys like Joaquín “El Chapo” Guzmán, who had passed a cool million to Hernández under the table.

 Ah, but these pesky details don’t really matter, do they?
 Fake news, surely.
 Juan and Ana — such a cute couple.
 How could they do any of the bad things of which they’re accused?
 No way.